lwjohnst86/tagDiabetes/doc/manuscript.md

 models and found negative associations of the first component on all outcome variables, with the strongest association being with the insulin sensitivity variables (estimate of 10.4, all p<0.001; using PLS scores constrained by ISI).
-See Supplemental Figure  5 for a plot of the loadings of each TGFA on the two components.
+See Supplemental Figure S  5 for a plot of the loadings of each TGFA on the two components.

 # Discussion